JosephEoff/josepheoff.github.io/_posts/2021-05-21-firewoodrack.md

 |----|
 |![Roof](/assets/2021-05-21-firewoodrack/13.jpg)|

 The rack is done, and ready to be taken outside.
-There one the floor are the scraps left over from building this project out of leftovers.
+There on the floor are the scraps left over from building this project out of leftovers.
 A few stumps of wood, and a couple of meters of tar paper.

 |Bad idea|
 |--------|